Family Matters: International airings

-In France, it aired as La Vie de famille (Family Life) as part of the show Club Dorothée on January 1, 1995 and on RTL9 (from August 28, 1995), France 2 & M6 (from June 1, 2000).
+In France, it aired as La Vie de famille (Family Life) as part of the show Club Dorothée on January 1, 1995, and on RTL9 (from August 28, 1995), France 2 & M6 (from June 1, 2000).

+In Germany, it premiered as Alle unter einem Dach (All under one roof) on ProSieben between September 4, 1995 and December 8, 1998.

 In Italy, it aired as Otto sotto un tetto (Eight under one roof) on Canale 5, Italia 1 in 1992, with subsequent airings on Fox Retro & Sky Atlantic.

+In Croatia, the show aired as Pod istim krovom (Under the Same Roof) starting in September 2005 on RTL, and later on its sister channels RTL 2 and RTL Kockica.

+In Spain it was known as "Cosas de Casa" (Home Things), broadcast on Antena 3 during the 90s, and is one of the most remembered dubbings.

+When Jaleel White participated in the program "Sorpresa Sorpresa" (Surprise Surprise) he praised Pilar Coronado for her way of giving voice to Urkel.

+In Israel it was called אריזה משפחתית (Family Packaging) on Arutz HaYeladim.

 Home media

 Warner Home Video has released the first four seasons of Family Matters on DVD in Region 1 while the remaining five seasons were released by the Warner Archive Collection.
 On February 4, 2014, Warner Home Video released season 4 on DVD, but consumers complained when it was found that the season 4 set contained syndication edits rather than the original broadcast masters.
 Warner Bros. responded to the complaints, offered a replacement program to receive corrected discs and reissuing the set with corrected broadcast copies on April 4, 2014.
 All episodes are the original broadcast form, except for the episode "Number One With a Bullet", disc 1, episode 6.
 The entire series is also available for digital download on Amazon.com and the iTunes Store, all but season 6 remastered in both SD and HD.